harikt/harikt.github.com/content/blog/aura-dot-di-2-dot-x-to-3-dot-x-upgrade-guide.md

 +++
-title = "aura dot di 2 dot x to 3 dot x upgrade guide" date = "2016-03-15" slug = "2016/03/15/aura-dot-di-2-dot-x-to-3-dot-x-upgrade-guide"
+title = "Aura.Di 2.x to 3.x Upgrade Guide"
+date = "2016-03-15"
-Categories = []
+slug = "2016/03/15/aura-dot-di-2-dot-x-to-3-dot-x-upgrade-guide"
+description = "A practical upgrade guide covering every backwards compatibility break between Aura.Di 2.x and 3.x." tags = ["PHP", "Aura", "Dependency Injection"]
 +++

 3.x has a very minimal BC break.
 But if you are not sure what are they, then you may feel the pain.